eduardosilva/visual-studio-power-user/README.md

 ## Introduction

-This is a simples and objective guide to nice Visual Studio features.
+This is a simple and objective guide to nice Visual Studio features.

 ## Enable scroll map mode